AU President Emeritus and former Dean of the Graduate School of Education Dr. David Nunan teaching a live webcam class

 One of the primary deciding factors for students who choose the Anaheim University Doctor of Education in TESOL is the quality of the highly esteemed faculty who teach AU students in weekly live webcam classes.

-- World-Acclaimed Second Language Acquisition Expert Dr. Rod Ellis and Past Presidents of TESOL International Association (Dr. David Nunan, Dr. Kathleen Bailey, Dr. Denise Murray, and Dr. Mary Ann Christison) teach students through live face-to-face HD webcam classes as well as at face-to-face residential sessions
+- World-Acclaimed Second Language Acquisition Expert Dr. Rod Ellis and former Presidents of the TESOL International Association (Dr. David Nunan, Dr. Kathleen Bailey, Dr. Denise Murray, Dr. Mary Ann Christison and Dr. Andy Curtis) teach students through live face-to-face HD webcam classes as well as at face-to-face residential sessions

-- The Dean of the Graduate School of Education and Doctor of Education in TESOL Program Designer Dr. Rod Ellis, was awarded the Duke of Edinburgh prize for the best book in applied linguistics for his Oxford University Press classic The Study of Second Language Acquisition
+- Doctor of Education in TESOL Program Designer Dr. Rod Ellis was awarded the Duke of Edinburgh prize for the best book in applied linguistics for his Oxford University Press classic The Study of Second Language Acquisition

-- President Emeritus and former Dean of the Graduate School of Education, Dr. David Nunan, is the world's leading textbook author with world-wide textbooks sales exceeding 2.5 billion
+- Anaheim Univeristy MA TESOL Director, Director of the David Nunan TESOL Institute and former Dean of the Graduate School of Education, Dr. David Nunan, is the world's leading textbook author with world-wide textbooks sales exceeding 2.5 billion

 - All courses are taught by world renowned linguists and acclaimed authors for such publishers as Oxford University Press, Cambridge University Press, Thomson Publishing, Prentice-Hall, Longman, McGraw-Hill, etc.